vbabiy/chai_lightning_pycon/conclusion/conclusion.md

 !SLIDE transition=toss center

 # We want your help #

 ## Fork on github and sumbit pull requests

 ![We want you](uncle_sam_pointing_finger.jpg)

 !SLIDE smbullets transition=toss

+# Is Chai being used #

+## YES!

+* At AgoraGames we are porting all existing pymox test to chai
+* All future development is using Chai

+!SLIDE smbullets transition=toss